Sunlit Ibiza beach in April with clear skies and calm waves

 8. Set Sail with La Ruta de la Sal

-For those onshore, it’s thrilling to watch the sails glide against the backdrop of Ibiza’s coastline, and the vibe in the harbours is infectious.
 If you’re lucky, you might snag a spot on a spectator boat to experience the excitement up close.
-It’s a fantastic way to soak in Ibiza’s nautical culture and the beauty of its seascape.
+It’s a good way to soak in Ibiza’s nautical culture.
+And a good reason for a wine on the boulevard, of course.

 9. Explore Ibiza’s Vineyards

 April’s mild weather makes it the perfect time for hiking and cycling.
-Ibiza’s northern regions, like Es Amunts, transform into vibrant landscapes bursting with wildflowers, offering countless trails for exploration.
-If you’re up for cycling, try one of Santa Eulalia’s scenic routes, such as the R2, which takes you through picturesque villages and along stunning coastal paths.
-These trails are accessible to all skill levels, making them ideal for both seasoned adventurers and casual wanderers.
+Ibiza’s northern regions, like Es Amunts, transform into vibrant landscapes bursting with wildflowers, blossoms, vineyards and offering countless trails for exploration.
+If you’re up for cycling, try one of Santa Eulalia’s scenic routes, such as the R2, which takes you through multiple villages and some remote coastal paths.
+These trails are accessible to all skill levels, making them ideal for both adventurers and families.

-Along the way, you’ll encounter breathtaking views, rustic farmhouses, and maybe even a few friendly goats.
-It’s a reminder of Ibiza’s quieter, wilder side—a stark contrast to its bustling nightlife.
+Along the way, you’ll encounter views of the landscape, some rustic farmhouses, and maybe even a few friendly goats.
+It’s a reminder of Ibiza’s quieter, wilder side.

 11. Cheer on Mountain Bikers

-For those seeking high-energy thrills, the Vuelta a Ibiza MTB race in April is a must-see.
+The Vuelta a Ibiza MTB race in April is a must-see if you’re into sports!
 This mountain biking event attracts participants of all skill levels, who take on challenging trails through Ibiza’s rugged terrain.
-The race offers a front-row seat to the island’s natural beauty, as bikers navigate cliffs, forests, and countryside.
+The race offers a front-row seat to the island’s natural beauty, as you navigate cliffs, forests, and countryside.

 12. Join a Food Tour in Ibiza Town